PlaceOS/PlaceOS/README.md

 Images for all services are available from [Docker Hub](https://hub.docker.com/u/placeos).

-References to these are available in [`docker-images.yaml`](./docker-images.yaml).
-This includes YAML anchors to allow this to merge with a templated configuration.

 ### Source Code

 References to all source repositories exist as submodules.